West New Brighton, Staten Island

-West New Brighton (also called West Brighton) is a neighborhood of Staten Island, New York City, situated along the central North Shore.
+West New Brighton (also called West Brighton) is a neighborhood of Staten Island, New York City, situated in the central area of North Shore.
 The neighborhood is bordered by New Brighton to the east, Port Richmond to the west, the waters of the Kill Van Kull to the north, and the communities of Sunnyside and Castleton Corners to the south.

 West New Brighton is part of Staten Island Community District 1 and its ZIP Code is 10310.
 West New Brighton is patrolled by the 120th Precinct of the New York City Police Department.

 History

 Originally known as "Factoryville," Islanders now commonly refer to the area as West Brighton.
 Some parts of the neighborhood closer to the shoreline are referred to as "Livingston" and "Randall Manor".
 This area of Staten Island was originally settled by the Dutch in the 1600s, who were then followed by English settlers.
 During the American Revolution residents of West Brighton overtly remained loyal to the Crown.
 Successive waves of immigrants to the US then led to the area becoming populated by the Irish.
 Today, the neighborhood consists mostly of Irish followed by Germans, Italians, African Americans, and Hispanics.

 The oldest continually operating cricket club in the US was established in West Brighton in 1872, at the site now operated as Walker Park.
 The Staten Island Cricket Club still has matches there.
 This is also the site of the first lawn tennis court in the US, built in 1873.

 The neighborhood was transformed in the years following World War II.
 Two large public housing developments were built.
 The first, the Markham Homes, was originally built to house the families of shipyard & defense workers.
 The West Brighton Houses followed.
 Starting in 2004 tenants in The Markham Homes were evicted, so the site might be redeveloped.
 As of 2007 all tenants had been relocated.
 While claims had been made that many residents would be able to return into the redeveloped area, few have been able to.

 Since the late 90s the area has seen a reduction in some crime rates.
 Richmond Terrace, which is the main thoroughfare along the Kill Van Kull waterfront, is home to several shipyards and tugboat companies.
 The area south of Forest Avenue, continues to be home to some of West Brighton's more affluent residents including politicians, lawyers, judges and professionals (particularly in the "Sunset Hill" portion east of Broadway).
 As of 2014 it was the highest earning census tract on Staten Island.

 Politically, West Brighton has been described as a "swing neighborhood" for the borough.
 With a diverse and representative population, congressional candidates who win the neighborhood tend to also win the borough election.